m2b3/gesturecap_mapping/mapping/Readme_of_ableton/Ableton_Live_Virtual_DJ_tutorial.md

 With this setup, you have independent, one to many mapping, four-dimensional control over your mix using just two hands.

+## The Patch Library: Your Gesture Vocabulary

+Here are the primary patches available for use.
+Mix and match them to build your instrument.
+Again see updates in python file for extended vocabulary.
+(This need to be done and finalised soon)

+### Core Control Patches
+- `RHX.amxd`: Right Hand X-axis.
+Controls a dial based on horizontal hand movement.
+- `RHY.amxd`: Right Hand Y-axis.
+Controls a dial based on vertical hand movement.
+- `LHX.amxd`: Left Hand X-axis.
+- `LHY.amxd`: Left Hand Y-axis.

+### The expressive musical patches created in my other Max/MSP file (a separate README on how to use the Max patch may also be uploaded, though it will likely be brief since Louis has already done something similar in PureData and my conversion to Max is quite basic).
+Alternatively, you can use the built-in audio effects by mapping the dials in Ableton Live.

+- **Pitch Control Patch**: Maps a gesture to a musical pitch.
+Useful for playing melodies or arpeggios.
+- **Velocity Control Patch**: Maps the speed of your gesture to a dial.
+A faster hand movement results in a higher dial value.
+Perfect for controlling note velocity or effect intensity.
+- **Volume Control Patch**: A dedicated patch for controlling track volume or expression.

+### Experimental Patches
+- **Air Drumming Patch (In-Progress)**: Detects percussive "hit" gestures and sends a trigger that can be mapped to a drum rack or sampler. (just like aeroband without the stick) This is still under development.

 ## Troubleshooting

 - **Dials are not moving?**
   1. Confirm the Python script is running and sending OSC data.
   2. Double-check that the IP address and Port number in the Max patch match what the Python script is sending to.
   3. Use an OSC monitor application to verify that OSC messages are being received on your machine.
+  4. make sure ableton live and max are not opening at the same time

 - **Control is jerky or unresponsive?**
   - This is likely an issue with the computer vision script.
 Ensure you have good lighting and a clear background for the best camera tracking results.